sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC HLD.md

 As described in section [1.1.1.4 Linux Groups](#1114-linux-groups), the enforcement of the users and roles in Linux will be done via the Linux groups.
 A user can use Linux commands on the Linux shell and create users and Linux groups (which represent the roles).
 This will mean that the information in the User DB is no longer current.
 In order to keep the information in the User DB and the Linux `/etc/passwd` file in sync, Translib must register for notification for changes on `/etc/passwd` file.
 If there is no straightforward way of doing so, then a function must be triggered on timer expiry to proactively read the `/etc/passwd` file and update the User DB.

-(TODO/Dell - Please update what is the approach followed).

-(NOTE/DELL - Assuming there is a process, which may or may not be separate from Translib, it can use the POSIX [inotify APIs](http://man7.org/linux/man-pages/man7/inotify.7.html) to register for file system events like changes to `/etc/passwd` and/or `/etc/shadow`.
+Translib -- or a separate process -- can use the POSIX [inotify APIs](http://man7.org/linux/man-pages/man7/inotify.7.html) to register for file system events like changes to `/etc/passwd` and/or `/etc/shadow`.
-Another approach would be to have a process started by `systemd` on changes to `/etc/passwd`, `/etc/shadow`, or `/etc/group`, and that process would simply reconcile the Redis DB with what is found found in those files. `systemd` allows starting processes based on file create/delete/modify)
+Another approach would be to have a process started by `systemd` on changes to `/etc/passwd`, `/etc/shadow`, or `/etc/group`, and that process would simply reconcile the Redis DB with what is found found in those files. `systemd` allows starting processes based on file create/delete/modify.

 Similarly, a user can be created either via CLI or REST.
 It is the responsibility of the Translib to ensure that when the user information is added to the User DB, the appropriate user and groups are also created in the `/etc/passwd` file.
 This way, the User DB information and the linux groups information is always in sync.

 Since Translib is the main authority on authorized operations, this means that the NBIs cannot render to the user what they are and are not allowed to do.
 The CLI, therefore, renders the entire command tree to a user, even the commands they are not authorized to execute.

 #### 1.1.1.4 Linux Groups
 RBAC will be facilitated via Linux Groups: